Makah: Ozette village

+Culture

+Much of what is known about the traditional way of life of the Makah is derived from their oral traditions.
+Abundant archeological evidence excavated at the Ozette village site has also provided great insight into traditional Makah life.

 Historically, the structure of Makah society is a class system; people in the middle or lower classes could gain better social status by marrying into the upper levels.
 The community was in mostly a cognatic descent structure.

 The Makah traditional family consisted of parents and children living in a particular area.
 Members of Makah families were ranked in society according to their relationship to the chief of the tribe.
-There were no stratifications in gender roles; all genders were equal, participating in the hunting of whales and other livestock.
+There were no stratifications in gender roles, participating in the hunting of whales and other livestock.
 Although men were more fishermen and hunters, women's activities centered on gathering resources for the family.